Sailing and Diving in Belize:

 What kind of food will be served?

 Our meals consist of seafood, chicken and lots of vegetables and fruit.
-We take great pride in our excellent meals, which are prepared by a four-star chef.
+We take great pride in our excellent meals, which are prepared by the chef.

 What's the dress code onboard?